FesseMisk/FesseMisk.github.io/_posts/2022-10-07-op_homlgang.md

 We can quickly notice that generate_password uses the current time as their seed.

-A seed is “the starting point” of randomness in computers, and using the same seed in the same generator will always grant exactly the same results.
+A seed is “the starting point” of randomness in computers, and using the same seed in the same generator will always produce exactly the same results.

 We can also see that there are a few time stamps at the start of the file, guiding us to what time IVANOVICH might have generated their password.

-The `time.time()` function is getting the current unix epoch time which equals seconds since 1.jan 1970 00.00 GMT.
+The `time.time()` function gets the current unix epoch time in seconds since 1.jan 1970 00.00 GMT.

-Knowing what we know we started to modify the program to be able to bruteforce the password.
-We know that the password was originally generated after the 3rd of may, probably the 3rd of 4th.
+Knowing the timestamps from when the program was created, we started to modify the program to be able to bruteforce the password.
+We know that the password was originally generated after the 3rd of May, probably between the 3rd and 4th of May.

-Using a unix epoch time calculator we found our staring second and approximated an ending second as well.
+Using a unix epoch time calculator we found our starting second and approximated an ending second as well.
 Brute forcing on a modern computer is quite fast as long as it isn’t programmed in obviously inefficient ways.
-In our example we included quite a few extra hours on either side resulting in over 250 000 combinations to be brute forced, and the complete program used 36 seconds.
+In our example we included quite a few extra hours on either side resulting in over _250 000_ combinations to be brute forced, and the complete program used 36 seconds.

-`generate_password()` was edited to include custom numbers as seeds rather than `time.time()`.
+We edited `generate_password()` to include custom numbers as seeds rather than `time.time()`:

 ```python
 def generate_password(t, length=50):